anharmonic/anharmonic.github.io/thermal2-manual.md

 The points are going to be specified on the basis of the reciprocal lattice vectors.

 ___
-In the default, “cartesian” and “crystal” cases, the code will now start reading the q-points, one per line.
+In the default, "cartesian" and "crystal" cases, the code will now start reading the q-points, one per line.
 After the q-point cooordinates, each line can optionally include an integer number, np, which instructs the code to make a straight path from the previous point to this one formed by np+1 points.

 The code will also compute the total length of the path along the q-points.
 This length is printed in the output file (usually, 2nd column) and is useful for plotting.

 You can use the special value -1 for np, to reset the length of the path at a certain point.
-The d3_lw.x code will also perform a special action depending on the context:
+The d3\_lw.x code will also perform a special action depending on the context:

 * When doing a linewidth calculation: print an empty line (useful for gnuplot 3D plots).
-* When doing a spectral function calculation: continue writing to a new output file, which will have “\_pN” appended to its name; N is a number increasing at each path reset.
+* When doing a spectral function calculation: continue writing to a new output file, which will have "\_pN" appended to its name; N is a number increasing at each path reset.

 If two consecutive points in the list are equivalent minus a G-vector, and if the latter has no np, or np=1, then the two points are added to the list with the same path length.
 This allows one to jump between equivalent point without having a discontinuity in the plot.